Tuesday, November 30, 2010

 Harry DOES believe in spooks!

-cool and craggy yet suave, had long been one of our family’s favorite tough-guy actors.
+a kind of “film shachor.”
+Roy Scheider, cool and craggy yet suave, had long been one of our family’s favorite tough-guy actors.
 At first glance, he might not seem vulnerable enough to be convincing as a beleaguered paranoia film hero.
 However, Scheider proved to be perfect casting as Harry Hannan, a government agent with more baggage than Louis Vuitton.
-Harry is still heartbroken and guilt-ridden about his beloved wife, Dorothy, getting killed while she accompanied him as cover on one of his assignments.
+Harry is still heartbroken and guilt-ridden about his beloved wife, Dorothy (Sandy McLeod from Romancing the Stone, and Demme's Something Wild), getting killed while she accompanied him as cover on one of his assignments.
 After he spends time in a Connecticut sanitarium recovering from his nervous breakdown, Harry has barely had a chance to lose his institutional pallor when he’s almost shoved in front of an express train.
-When he returns to his spy agency in New York City, his slippery spymaster Eckart (Christopher Walken) keeps him at arm’s length; maybe Eckart thinks Harry’s sharp cream-colored suit makes him too conspicuous for undercover work.
-Worst of all, Harry discovers he’s one of several Jewish men getting death threats written in Biblical Hebrew from an unknown “Avenger of Blood”…and so far, he’s the only one still alive.
+When he returns to his spy agency in New York City, his slippery spymaster Eckart (Christopher Walken from Pulp Fiction; Oscar winner for The Deer Hunter; and Oscar nominee for Catch Me If You Can; and so much more!) keeps him at arm’s length.
+Maybe Eckart thinks Harry’s sharp cream-colored suit makes him too conspicuous for undercover work.
+Worst of all, Harry discovers he’s one of several Jewish men getting death threats written in Biblical Hebrew from an unknown “Avenger of Blood”…and so far, he’s the only one still alive!

 Don't mess with New York commuters, especially spies!

 Everyone scoffs at poor Harry’s jitters.
 Who can he trust?
-Certainly not his brother-in-law (Charles Napier), a fellow spook who blames Harry for his sister’s violent death (“You’re careless with people, Harry”).
-Our hero eventually joins forces with Ellie Fabian (Janet Margolin), a pretty New York grad student who sublet his apartment while he was in the sanitarium.
+Certainly not his brother-in-law (Charles Napier from The Blues Brothers; Melvin and Howard; the animated TV sitcom The Critic), a fellow spook who blames Harry for his sister Dorothy's violent death: “You’re careless with people, Harry.”
+I think it's safe to say holiday dinners at the Hannan household are tense at best!
+Our hero eventually joins forces with Ellie Fabian (Janet Margolin from David and Lisa; Woody Allen's Take the Money and Run; Annie Hall).
+Ellie is a pretty New York grad student who sublet his apartment while he was in the sanitarium.
 But the vulnerable Ellie seems to have her own issues and secrets.
 Will that spell doom for both Ellie and Harry?
 And how does a turn-of-the-20th-century Jewish brothel figure in the sinister fix Harry has found himself in?

 "Next time, we're taking the bus!"

 Scheider and Margolin had fine chemistry together; their characters’ sensitivity and wariness made me feel for them, and they even had playful moments along the way.
 Ms. Margolin was at her loveliest, too.
 (Sadly, she died of ovarian cancer in 1993 at the age of 50.
 Janet, we hardly knew ye.)
-Scheider, Margolin, and Walken are aided and abetted by a rogues’ gallery of stellar New York character actors, including John Glover as Ellie’s insecure professor boyfriend; Marcia Rodd as Harry’s nervous agency contact; David Margulies (best known to Team Bartilucci as the mayor in Ghostbusters and Michael Caine's psychiatrist colleague in Dressed to Kill) as a rabbi with connections; Joe Spinell and actor/director Jim McBride as thugs; Captain Arthur Haggerty as a bouncer waiting to use the phone; Mandy Patinkin and Max Wright in bit parts as commuters who may or may not have some ’splainin’ to do; scene-stealer Sam Levene as the crotchety but likable head of a secret Jewish society; and director Demme himself cameo-ing as a stranger on a train.
+Scheider, Margolin, and Walken are aided and abetted by a rogues’ gallery of stellar New York character actors, including John Glover as Ellie’s insecure professor boyfriend; Marcia Rodd as Harry’s nervous agency contact; David Margulies (best known to Team Bartilucci as the Mayor of New York City in Ghostbusters, and Michael Caine's psychiatrist colleague in Dressed to Kill) as a rabbi with connections; Joe Spinell and actor/director Jim McBride as thugs; Captain Arthur Haggerty as a bouncer waiting to use the phone; Mandy Patinkin and Max Wright in bit parts as commuters who may or may not have some ’splainin’ to do; and one of my very favorite character actors, scene-stealer Sam Levene (from After the Thin Man; The Killers; Crossfire; The Mad Miss Manton) as the crotchety but likable head of a secret Jewish society; and director Demme himself cameo-ing as a stranger on a train.

 As Sam Urdell, Sam Levene can still give any